daytonaio-experiments/starter-mern-saas/mern-starter-writeup-v2.md

 #### **Overview of the Frontend Structure**

-Frontend of our application is organized to ensure clarity and scalability:
+Our frontend is built for clarity and scalability, making it easy to navigate and expand as needed.
+Here’s a look at how it’s organized:

 - **public/**: Contains static files and the main HTML template (index.html).
 - **src/**: Holds the React components and other frontend logic.